Male Breast Reduction (Gynecomastia)

 Male Breast Reduction Recovery

-Following male breast reduction surgery, patients will experience some bruising, swelling, and discomfort.
+Patients will experience some bruising, swelling, and discomfort.
 This discomfort usually dissipates after a few days and can be reduced with prescribed medication.
 To help reduce swelling, an elastic pressure garment should be worn for about two weeks, and at night for several weeks later.
-Swelling and any skin discoloration will partially subside after a week or two, at which time stitches will be removed.
+Swelling and any skin discoloration will partially subside after a week or two.

 You will be encouraged to walk around on the day of your breast reduction surgery and can expect to return to work in approximately one week.
-You may also begin light aerobic exercise after a week, but you should avoid strenuous activities for about three to four weeks following surgery.
+You should avoid strenuous activities for about three to four weeks following surgery.